zegl/kube-score/README.md

     	Print help
   -ignore-container-cpu-limit
-    	Disables the requirement of setting a container CPU limit -threshold-ok int
+    	Disables the requirement of setting a container CPU limit -output-format string
+    	Set to 'human' or 'ci'.
+If set to ci, kube-score will output the program in a format that is easier to parse by other programs. (default "human")
+  -threshold-ok int
     	The score threshold for treating an score as OK.
 Must be between 1 and 10 (inclusive).
 Scores graded below this threshold are WARNING or CRITICAL. (default 10)
   -threshold-warning int